Steve Mann (inventor)

 William Stephen George Mann (born 8 June 1962) is a Canadian engineer, professor, and inventor who works in wearable computing, augmented reality, extended reality, and computational photography, particularly high-dynamic-range imaging.
 Mann is considered the "father of wearable computing" for his early inventions and continuing contributions to the field.

 Mann is a founding member of the IEEE Council on Extended Intelligence (CXI).
 He cofounded Blueberry X Technologies and served as its CTO from 2019 to 2021, and is the Chairman of MannLab.
 He was born in Canada and currently lives in Toronto, Canada with his wife and two children.
-In the 2023 Toronto mayoral by-election, Mann unsuccessfully ran for mayor of Toronto.
+Mann unsuccessfully ran for mayor of Toronto in the 2023 mayoral by-election.

 Early life and education

 Mann holds a PhD in Media Arts and Sciences (1997) from the Massachusetts Institute of Technology (MIT) and a B.Sc., B.Eng. and M.Eng. from McMaster University in 1987, 1989 and 1992, respectively.

+While in high school, Mann built a wearable 6502-based computer in a steel-frame backpack to control photographic systems.